howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ### Continue Cutting

-This weekend I continue cutting out the internal frame pieces from the plywood sheets with a jigsaw along the curves and a circular saw for the straight edges.
+This weekend I continue cutting out the internal frame pieces from the plywood sheets with a jigsaw along the curves and with a circular saw for the straight edges.
+Builders who purchase frame kits are bypassing this step and receiving components recisely cut by CNC router machines, saving a tremendous amount of time and perhaps challenging labor in exchange for some cash.
+I'm cost conscious so elected to do the work.